filiptoma/simple-weather-app/README.md

 If you wish to remove it, just comment out code in `api/weather/handlers.ts` at lines [38-43].

+## 🌐 Hosting

+Web app is available at: https://dactyl-weather-app.web.app/

 ## 🚀 How to run

 1. Copy `.env.example` into `.env`, otherwise ENV validation will fail and throw an Error.